-- Request the NSACF to update the local maximum number of registered UEs and/or number of PDU sessions of the network slice at an NSACF.
+- Request the NSACF to configure or update the local maximum number of registered UEs and/or number of PDU sessions of the network slice at a distributed NSACF, in hierarchical NSAC architecture.

-- Request the NSACF to control the number of UEs with at least one PDU session/PDN Connection established on a network slice if EPS counting is required;
+- Request the NSACF in HPLMN to provide slice roaming quotas (i.e. the maximum number of UEs / PDU session in NSACF in VPLMN), in roaming scenario.

-- Notify the NF Service Consumer (e.g. AMF) of the activation/deactivation of EAC (Early Admission Control) mode for NSAC procedure;